Secondary revenue streams are no longer a choice… but a necessity.

 Back in 2018, The ‘Beyond The Core’ research commissioned by Webloyalty and the British Retail Consortium (BRC), showed that 67% of UK retail businesses were driving at least a portion of their revenues from secondary sources.
 The more progressive 18% of players they are deriving at least 20% of their turnover from this non-core source.

-While this practice isn’t new, the volatility and uncertainty we are now presented with adds urgency to finding a suitable strategy for secondary revenue.
+While this practice isn’t new, the volatility and uncertainty we are now presented with adds urgency to finding a suitable strategy for secondary revenue streams.
 Every retailer should have an online strategy to expand their business and secondary revenue is an obvious way to branch out into other revenue streams.
 It could also be the way to mitigate firstly against the loss of earnings from the closing of stores and websites amongst safety concerns and secondly the cost of the new normal and the measures that will need to be introduced.

 The most obvious, and high-profile, beneficiaries of secondary revenue are the budget airlines whereby ancillary product and services (speedy boarding, seat selection, car parking, insurance, car hire, hotels, lounge passes etc.) contributed between 20-25% of total revenue.